 - What Lila is hoping to learn by putting mason bees out early and late in the season

 - How climate change is affecting mason bees

 - The “special mud” of the mason bee

 “What we found was really interesting.
 We found that bees were collecting pollen with the same concentration of protein at every site we studied.
 This was in spite of the fact that there were totally different plants at the different sites.
 What this tells us is that the bees are specifically choosing pollen from the landscape with higher protein levels and they only work with that pollen.” – Lila Westreich

-- Learn more about the Annual Orchard Bee Association Meeting in Davis, CA (December 7-8, 2018)
+- Learn more about the Annual Orchard Bee Association Meeting

 - Article Lila talked about: Soil textures of nest partitions made by the mason bees Osmia lignaria and O. cornifrons (Hymenoptera: Megachilidae) (2018) Pinilla-Gallego et al.